 - Ants crawling on the plants and feeding on the honeydew

-Since they are such tiny, tender insects, you can often control them by hosing the rose off with a strong blast of water.
+Because they are such tiny, tender insects, you can often control aphids by hosing the rose off with a strong blast of water.
 You will need to get all areas of the plant, including the undersides of the leaves, and you will need to do this more than once.
 You might always want to try a homemade spray remedy to control aphids.

 Black Spot on Roses

-The words "black spot" often come to mind when a gardener hears "roses".
-It is the disease most often considered when growers are breeding for resistant and many modern roses are indeed problem free.
-However there are still plenty of roses that are susceptible and you should always keep an eye out for signs it is developing.
+The words "black spot" often come to mind when a gardener hears "roses."
+Luckily, many modern roses are problem-free; however, there are still plenty of roses that are susceptible, so you should always keep an eye out for signs it is developing.

-Black spot is a fungal disease (Diplocarpon rosae).
-Weather plays a big part in the development of black spot.
-Warm, wet or humid weather is the perfect environment.
+Black spot (Diplocarpon rosae) is a fungal disease, and warm, wet, or humid weather plays a big part in its development.
 If black spot has been in the area before, the spores are probably still around, waiting for the ideal conditions.
 It only takes about 7 hours of warm moisture for black spot spores to germinate, but you may not see symptoms for several days.
-Once you do, act quickly, because new spores are produced every 3 weeks.
+Once you do, act quickly, because new spores are produced every three weeks.

 Black spot starts as small black spots on the leaves that enlarge and become ringed with yellow, eventually become turning the whole leaf yellow.
 Once yellow, the leaves begin falling from the plant and a severely infected plant will totally defoliate.

 Because black spot is exacerbated by poor growing conditions, make sure your plants get plenty of water and good air circulation.
 If you see evidence of black spot, spraying with Bordeaux Mix, neem or sulfur is effective.